gmongaras/GAN_TextGen/README.md

 The model resulted in output that looks better than random text and kind of has a sentence-like structure, but overall, the model didn't produce sentences that made any sense.

 In the `models/` directory, you will find pretrained models.
-Model1 used a smalelr discriminator while Model2 used a larger discriminator.
+Model1 used a smaller discriminator while Model2 used a larger discriminator.
 The results when varying the generator ended with a poor model, so I didn't include those in the repo.

+Along with the pretrained models, two graphs will be generated.
+One graph is called `trainGraph.png`.
+This graph is the loss values of the different models throughout training.
+The other graph is called `MDGraph.png` which displays the mean difference between the real and fake sentences.
+This value will never be 0, but we want this value to decrease over time, meaning the fake sentences are looking more like real sentences.

 Here are some samples for model 1 when using the `gen_model - 10000.pkl` model: